- Do I need a lawyer?

 What if I don’t want this case to be on my record?

-You may be able to expunge (erase) a case from your record.
+You may be able to expunge (erase) an arrest from your record.
 However, expunction is available only in specific, limited situations, and not all arrests can be expunged.
 You also may be able to have your record sealed.
 Sealing does not permanently erase a case from your record, but it makes access to information about the case more difficult to obtain.

 If I lose my case, can I appeal?